ziutek/emgo/README.md

 or vice versa.
 More editing is need for STM32F1xx series.

-In case of nRF51 load scripts have no `flash` option: binary is always loaded to Flash.
+In case of nRF51, load scripts have no flash option: binary is always loaded to Flash.

-You can also load you program during debug session in gdb.
+You can also load your program during debug session in gdb.
 Try `../debug.sh` or `../debug-oocd.sh`.

-There are also scripts for [Black Magic Probe](https://github.com/blacksphere/blackmagic/wiki): `load-bmp.sh`, `debug-bmp.sh`.
+There are also scripts for [Black Magic Probe](https://github.com/blacksphere/blackmagic/wiki): load-bmp.sh, debug-bmp.sh.

 #### Documentation